14"/50 (35.6 cm) Mark 4 and Mark 6

-A more powerful 14" (35.6 cm) gun used on the New Mexico and Tennessee Class Battleships.
-These ships had the first USN triple mounts with individual sleeves for the guns (properly called "three-gun turrets").
+A more powerful 14" (35.6 cm) gun used on the New Mexico and Tennessee Class Battleships and planned for the 1916 design of the Lexington battlecruisers.
+The battleships had the first USN triple mounts with individual sleeves for the guns (properly called "three-gun turrets").

 During the 1920s the USN had problems with dispersion with these guns at extreme ranges, with 12-gun pattern sizes ranging from 1,200 to 3,200 yards (1,100 to 2,930 m).
 The solutions (some possibly apocryphal) involved correcting range tables for errors, introduction of delay coils (to reduce interference in flight) and the front of the chambers were machined to improve shot seating to ensure that the shells sat properly when rammed.
 These changes seemed to reduce the problem, but it was not until the guns were rebuilt to reduce chamber size that the problems were really resolved.

 During the ship rebuilds carried out during the 1930s, most guns were updated and redesignated as Mark 11, although USS Tennessee (BB-43) still carried the Mark 4 until 1942.